TheXardas/currency-convertor-app/README.md

 Free external API has **strict limit for requests**, that's why we have to **cache** all data in our db.

 Task was completed in 8 days.
+Process of task completion can be seen from commit history.

 ## Demo
 Demo is available [here](http://45.8.248.99).